Glabridin (Licorice Isoflavan · Skin-brightening · Anti-inflammatory)

 Frequently Asked Questions — Glabridin

-How does glabridin compare to kojic acid and arbutin for skin brightening?
+Why is glabridin considered superior to kojic acid for skin brightening?

 Claim-strength scale – High = multiple human RCTs; Moderate = limited trials or strong preclinical convergence; Emerging = early-stage lab or animal data.